 In 28 Days Later, an Animal Wrongs Group releases the Rage Virus when attempting to free some filthy monkeys.
 Keep in mind this is after they are directly told by a scientist that the monkey "is infected with 'rage' and all it takes is one bite".

-The rampant idiocy of the cast of Twenty Eight Weeks Later makes those guys look intelligent.
+The rampant idiocy of the cast of 28 Weeks Later makes those guys look intelligent.
 First the Swiss Cheese Security of the compound allows people to leave the safe zone at will, leading to the discovery of a virus carrier that, for some reason, they bring into the safe zone and leave in an unlocked room with no guards to speak of.
-When someone inevitably gets infected, their logical decision is to herd the entire population into an poorly guarded room and shut all the lights off.
+When someone inevitably gets infected, their "logical" decision is to herd the entire population into an poorly guarded room and shut all the lights off.
 Naturally, it gets worse when it leads to nearly everyone dead or infected.
 Then at the end, the boy becomes a carrier and his sister neglects to ''tell'' anyone, which results in the infection decimating France and possibly all of mainland Europe.

 In Blade, the hero doesn't kill Quin completely, allowing him to revive himself in a hospital to turn Karen and kill her boyfriend.
 Since Blade shows up immediately after this happens, looking for Quinn, he apparently knew that Quinn wasn't dead.
 His reasons for leaving Quinn alive in the first place are never explained, leaving a plot hole.